Wednesday, February 15, 2006

 “Dear Aunt,

 I can’t thank you enough for your warm invitation.
 The prodigal returns!
 We accept, and you may very well be in for an extended visit.
-We’ve decided to settle in CA, and I’ll begin job hunting as soon as we arrive.
+We’ve decided to settle near you in Orange County and I’ll begin job hunting as soon as we arrive.
 Thanks for the offer of school information.
 We’ll look into that when we’re there.
 I will need information regarding storage facilities.

 Thanks for your number- I would use it, but it’s been years since we’ve spoken, and I’d rather wait until we’re face to face.
 I have so much to tell that I would be tempted to say over the phone.
 I’d rather relate all the details over a pot of your Earl Grey tea… do you still drink it by the gallon or has your doctor forbidden it?
 I doubt that, as you’ve always had excellent health.
 Also my dear “Aged Relative” I know how much you hate talking on the phone, so I won’t put you to any bother!